dmachineni/MetaUniversity_Capstone/README.md

 ## Project Description
 - Allows users to customize and create lists of activities, grouped based on general categories.
-The user can also randomly generate an activity from the list based on a time parameter.
-The website will automatically add the activity to the user's calendar on the desired day and/or time.
+The user can also randomly generate an activity from the list based on a cook/bake time parameter.
+The website will automatically add the activity to the user's google calendar on the desired day and/or time.

 ## Core Features
 - Search bar that filters recipes based on user input